aircave/OrganizrV2-aircave-SAMPLE/README.md

  - Remember to go over IP address and port numbers and change them as needed for your setup.
  - All MYDOMAIN references should be changed to your domain.

-## Let's Encrypt
+## SWAG / Let's Encrypt
-Go to the unRAID letsencrypt docker folder.
+Go to the unRAID SWAG/letsencrypt docker folder.
 Go to the letsencrypt/nginx/site-confs folder.
 You will be editing the “[default](https://github.com/aircave/OrganizrV2-aircave-SAMPLE/tree/master/unraid-dockers/letsencrypt/nginx/site-confs)” file.
 Copy and paste into your default file and change DOMAIN, UNRAID IP and docker PORT numbers as needed.

  - The 1st "SERVER BLOCK" part redirects unencrypted HTTP traffic to HTTPS/SSL.
  - The 2nd "MAIN SERVER BLOCK" gives general instructions and negotiates encryption.